iluwatar/java-design-patterns/template-method/README.md

 > In object-oriented programming, the template method is one of the behavioral design patterns
 > identified by Gamma et al. in the book Design Patterns.
 The template method is a method in a
 > superclass, usually an abstract superclass, and defines the skeleton of an operation in terms of
-> a number of high-level steps.
+> several high-level steps.
 These steps are themselves implemented by additional helper methods
 > in the same class as the template method.

 **Programmatic Example**